 – T Krishnamacharya

 With a more sensitive and consistent attention we can lessen the effects of our conditionings.
-As a consequence, we can experience a deeper sense of well being and have the potential for action with greater awareness within our life, work and relationships.
+As a consequence, we can experience a deeper sense of well-being and have the potential for action with greater awareness within our life, work and relationships.

 Yet we all experience problems, poor health or illness from time to time.

-Yoga, as a restorative recovery and preventative healthcare, can be therapeutic process to help us work at changing or anticipating the effects of personal problems and illness in our lives, through either Cikitsā Krama (Restorative Recovery), or Rakṣaṇa Krama (Preventative Healthcare).
+Yoga, as a restorative recovery and preventative healthcare, can be a therapeutic process to help us work at changing or anticipating the effects of personal problems and illness in our lives, through either Cikitsā Krama (Restorative Recovery), or Rakṣaṇa Krama (Preventative Healthcare).

 Here the approach must be different for each person as our potential to practice Yoga will be affected by the problem or the problem by our attitude towards working with it.

-Also according to traditional Indian medicine those diseases that are chronic and cannot be cured by medicine alone can also be helped by using Yoga techniques.
+Also according to traditional Indian medicine, those diseases that are chronic and cannot be cured by medicine alone can also be helped by using Yoga techniques.
 So Yoga can be used as a support alongside or complement to other forms of healthcare.

-Utilising Yoga concepts it is possible, within a careful individual Yoga teaching, to introduce practices that both respect the problems or illness and support our intention to reduce their negative effects in the future.
+Utilising Yoga concepts it is possible, within careful individual Yoga teaching, to introduce practices that both respect the problems or illness and support our intention to reduce their negative effects in the future.